iafisher/blog/usa_cities_stats/post.md

 # What's the best-known city in America? ...and other stats from my cities game
 I run [a geography quiz game](https://iafisher.com/projects/cities/usa) that challenges you to name as many cities[^cities] in the United States as you can.
-In this post, co-written with my friend [Sasha Trubetskoy](https://sashamaps.net), we've analyzed 49,468 plays of the quiz[^methodology] to answer questions like "How many cities can the average person name", "What are the best-known cities in America", and more.
+In this post, co-written with [Sasha Trubetskoy](https://sashamaps.net), we've analyzed 49,468 plays of the quiz to answer questions like "How many cities can the average person name", "What are the best-known cities in America", and more.

+The median player named **104 cities**, while the top 10% of players named **at least 377 cities**.
+The city named by the most players was **New York City**, followed by Los Angeles.
+For its size, **Montpelier, Vermont** was the most surprisingly well-known city, while **Sunrise Manor, Nevada**, a suburb of Las Vegas, was the most surprisingly obscure. **Concord, New Hampshire** was the most forgotten state capital, and **West Virginia** was the most forgotten state.

+## Methodology
+The analysis was based on a dataset of 49,468 plays of my U.S. cities quiz.
+The dataset comprised every play of the quiz from the quiz's publication in October 2019 through October 31, 2020, excluding plays with fewer than 10 cities.
+Unsaved plays were not included in the analysis as they are stored locally on each player's computer and I do not have access to them.

 ## How many U.S. cities can the average person name?
 The median player named **104 cities**.
 75% of players named at least **47 cities**, and 25% of players named **207 cities** or more.
-Here's every tenth percentile:
+Table&nbsp;1 shows every tenth percentile.

 percentile  | score
 ----------- | -----